≡ Menu

 2. The type of stroke you experienced.

-3. The symptoms you experienced: The insurance company will want to know what symptoms you experienced during the stroke, such as weakness or numbness on one side of the body, difficulty speaking or understanding others, problems with vision, dizziness or difficulty walking, and severe headache.
+3. The symptoms you experienced: The insurance company will want to know what symptoms you experienced during the stroke, such as weakness or numbness on one side of the body, difficulty speaking or understanding others, problems with vision, dizziness or difficulty walking, and severe headaches.

 4. The treatment you received: The insurance company will want to know what treatment you received for your stroke, such as medications, surgery, or rehabilitation.